folio-org/folio-org.github.io/doc/automation.md

 Images are currently tagged with the current version of the module as well as with 'latest' which designates the most recent version.
-Alternative tagging methods may include the Jenkin's build number, git commit ID, or git tag.
+Alternative tagging methods may include the Jenkins build number, git commit ID, or git tag.
 Similar to the Maven repositories, write access to the 'folioci' repositories is via Jenkins only.

 A separate set of repositories on Docker Hub will be designated for "released"